arcus/education_modules/elements_of_maps/elements_of_maps.md

 module_template_version: 2.0.1
 language: en
 narrator: UK English Female
-title: Maps: the Visual Vocabulary of Geospatial Data
+title: The Elements of a Map
-comment:  This is a general overview of how geospatial data can be presented visually using maps.
+comment:  This is a general overview of ways that geospatial data can be communicated visually using maps.
-long_description: Although maps can be extremely effective ways to receive information with only limited prerequisite specialized knowledge, creating them requires some specialized vocabulary.
-This modules is for learners who want to move beyond reading maps and are considering making their own maps.
+long_description: Raw geospatial data can be particularly tricky for humans to read.
+However the shapes, colors, sizes, symbols, and language that make up a good map can effectively communicate a variety of detailed data even to readers looking at the map with only minimum specialized background knowledge.
+This module will demystify how raw data becomes a map and explain common components of maps.
+It is appropriate for anyone considering making maps from geospatial data.
 estimated_time: ?? minutes

 @learning_objectives

 After completion of this module, learners will be able to:

+- understand the latitude and longitude coordinate system
-- describe types of geospatial data
+- understand how raw geospatial data becomes points, lines, and polygons on a map
+- recognize the elements of maps
-- identify common types of maps
+- name types of maps that focus on particular elements.

 @end